GaiaNet-AI/docs/docs/agent-integrations/langchain.md

 - [Run your own node](../../getting-started/quick-start)
 - [Use a public node](../nodes)

-If you are using a public node, you will need an [API key](https://www.gaianet.ai/setting/gaia-api-keys). **Gaia overs free 50,000 API credits to use with available services such as public nodes when you apply for a developer account**.
+If you are using a public node, you will need an [API key](https://www.gaianet.ai/setting/gaia-api-keys). **Gaia offers free 50,000 API credits to use with available services such as public nodes when you apply for a developer account**.

 ### Setup